abintom/dogbreeds/README.md

 ### Scope for Improvement

-- Use [SwiftGen](https://github.com/SwiftGen/SwiftGen) to avoid boilerplate code for resouce management like localization and to make it type-safe.
+- Use [SwiftGen](https://github.com/SwiftGen/SwiftGen) to avoid boilerplate code for resouce management like localization and to make it type-safe
+- Use [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for linting and formatting
+- Implement pull to refresh to reload data
+- Show alerts during errors or failures
+- Add placeholder image for failed or loading images.

 ### Assumptions

 As there isn't any backend specs, the below assumptions are considered when developing the app.

 - Dog breed type fetched from the backend would be always unique (even the name is same).
-There is no filtering done in the backend to remove duplicates.
+There is no filtering done in the backend to remove duplicates
-- Life span is always of the regex pattern `(\d+)[\s-–\s\d]*year`
+- Life span is always of the regex pattern `\d+\s*(\p{Pd}\s*\d+)?\s*years?` and the data which don't follow this pattern is ignored.
+- The list is sorted by taking an average lifespan for the range.